 If you’re interested in beginning your study of Arabic, or taking your advanced language skills to the next level, come discover Jordan this summer.

-Through a rigorous course of instruction, you’ll develop skills in both Modern Standard and spoken Arabic while student clubs, and a variety of cultural activities, offer you insight into Jordanian society and the culture.
+Through a rigorous course of instruction, you’ll develop skills in both Modern Standard Arabic and Colloquial Jordanian Arabic.
+A variety of cultural activities will offer you insight into Jordanian society and the culture.

 Study abroad in Amman and you will: